ebbrylhub/ollama-local-project/README.md

-# Learning How to Install Ollama Locally
+# How to Install Ollama Locally

 # SETUP WSL (WINDOWS)
 ## Install WSL and Ubuntu